 While orthodontic treatment at later stages in life is often to improve aesthetics, improving the health of your teeth and gums is equally important.
 Crooked teeth and a bad bite can contribute to gum and bone loss, tooth decay, abnormal wear of the tooth enamel and surfaces, headaches and jaw joint wear and pain.

-Your options may include metal braces, translucent braces or transparent aligners that can be worn at night to improve mild cases of misaligned teeth.
+Your options may include metal braces, translucent braces, or transparent aligners (trays) that can be worn at night to improve mild cases of misaligned teeth.
 Many of our adult patients are surprised to learn that some teeth can be straightened without braces.
-Invisalign, a set of clear, removable aligners, can sometimes be used in place of traditional braces.
+A set of clear, removable aligners, can sometimes be used in place of traditional braces; the most common brand is called Invisalign although there are now several brands available.